 The waist tightening system on these pants is not a complete belt, yet works like one.
 We liked pants that had a system like this, or a simple belt, integrated so that we have one less thing to carry on a long trip, or one less thing that can rub against a hip belt.

-This convertible option is absolutely perfect for hiking, backpacking, general outdoor activities, and especially multi-faceted travel.
+This convertible option is perfect for hiking, backpacking, general outdoor activities, and especially multi-faceted travel.
 They are sufficient for both warmer and cooler climates and do an adequate job of shedding water in wet weather.

 A good hiking pant has to be good at lounging around at camp, which means one simple thing: Comfort.
 These pants were the most comfortable ones in the review.

 This competitor offers excellent value.
-These pants are priced in the middle range of those we tested and provide an all-purpose multi-faceted solution to looking and feeling good at home or on whatever adventure you undertake.
+These pants are in the middle of the price range of those we tested and provide an all-purpose multi-faceted solution to looking and feeling good at home or on whatever adventure you undertake.
 They are not cheap pants, but they are also not cheaply made.
 We did have some frustration with the stitching coming loose, which directly degrades their overall value and longevity.

 The Prana Stretch Zion Convertible Pants provide everything we want and more as a general purpose hiking/outdoor pant.
 Having traveled for six months with these and four other pairs of top hiking pants, we found that no matter what we were doing, regardless of the conditions, we were well served by these pants.
-Having worn them all over the mountains of Colorado and the deserts of Utah, we still couldn't find fault, and feel like these are pants we could literally live in with no real complaints whatsoever.
+Having worn them all over the mountains of Colorado and the deserts of Utah, we still couldn't find fault, and feel like these are pants we could live in with no real complaints whatsoever.